Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 23 But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming.

-Paul clearly states that we can have HOPE in a FUTURE LIFE for ALL.
-This is one of the most comforting aspects of God’s Word.
+Paul clearly states that we can have HOPE in a FUTURE LIFE for ALL; this is one of the most comforting aspects of God’s Word.
 It is a sure promise for the future, and it helps us understand the present.
 Such comprehension could help people faced with wrenching life and death issues as above.
-I shall expand on this greatly in upcoming posts.
+I shall expand on this in upcoming posts.
 Genesis chapters 2 and 3 vividly illustrate why we’re here on Earth and the purpose of this present life and death, including all their difficulties and dare I say, sorrow and horrors.

 Most think life is a temporary state.
 In reality, death is a temporary state.
 Humans have the essence of LIVES and our present life and death are stages.
 All humans will live again at the resurrection and beyond.